chapmanbe/nithin_DBMI_FinalProject/README.md

 - Predicting the package shipping amount
 - Predicting a product likely to be shipped to a particular zone by a specific partner

+# Extensions & Improvements
+- Model accuracy can be increased using advanced techniques like neural nets
+- Use of distributed processing help in saving the model training time
+- Can use data science model for expedited shipping calculator also

 ## Authors